aporlowski/pi-sdr/README-Speech-to-Text.md

 I am currently unsure on the effect of `debugRecorders`, `digitalRecorders`, and `driver` values, but these values work.

-`digitalRecorders` - sets the number os simultaneous transmissios allowed to be recorded by this source.
+`digitalRecorders` - sets the number of simultaneous transmissions allowed to be recorded by this source.
 `debugRecorders` - sets the number of raw input recorders for signal debugging `driver` - sets the GNU radio block used.